jambit-AIASD/llm-wiki-starter/README.md

 ```bash
 npm run index   # bash scripts/setup-dev.sh — qmd init/update/embed
 ```

+The qmd MCP server is pre-configured in `.mcp.json` and loads automatically in Claude Code sessions.
+Claude can search the wiki directly without any manual steps — use natural language queries or commands like `Query: <question>` and Claude will call `mcp__qmd__query` (semantic/keyword search) and `mcp__qmd__get` (fetch a page) under the hood.
+Run `npm run index` after adding new wiki pages to keep the search index current.

 ### Convert between Markdown and Office / PDF formats